Bargaining with Absentmindedness: A Model with Side Payments

-Unlike the baseline model, the restriction to Markov strategies for the proposer is not without loss of generality.
-In general offer spaces, the set of possible outcomes can drastically change if one requires strategies to satisfy a Markov property, as we will see in Theorems \ref{T:cont} and \ref{T:contdelay}. \begin{defn}[Markov Property] An AHPE $(\sigma_1^*,\sigma_2^*)$, $p^*(x)$, and $\alpha(x)$ satisfies the Markov property if $\sigma_2^*[x_1]=\sigma_2^*[x_1 ']$ for all $x_1,x_1'\in X$.
-Often, we call AHPE which satisfy the Markov property "Markov Perfect AHPE".\footnote{See, e.g., \cite{maskintirole2001} for a definition of Markov Perfect equilibria in dynamic games with perfect recall.} \end{defn}
+The restriction to Markov strategies for the proposer is not without loss of generality when side payments are possible.
+In particular, the set of possible outcomes drastically shrinks if one requires strategies to satisfy a Markov property, as I will show in Propositions \ref{P:cont} and \ref{P:contdelay}. \begin{defn}[Markov Property] An MBE $(\sigma_1^*,\sigma_2^*)$, $p^*(x)$, and $\alpha(x)$ satisfies the Markov property if $\sigma_2^*[x_1]=\sigma_2^*[x_1 ']$ for all $x_1,x_1'\in [0,1]$.
+Often, I call MBE which satisfy the Markov property "Markov Perfect MBE".\footnote{See, e.g., \cite{maskintirole2001} for a definition of Markov Perfect equilibria in dynamic games with perfect recall.} \end{defn}

-Finally, an AHPE has delay if there is positive probability of reaching period $t=2$.
-That is, we say that there is delay whenever there is no immediate agreeement. \begin{defn}[Delay] An AHPE $(\sigma_1^*,\sigma_2^*)$, $p^*(x)$, $\alpha(x)$ has delay if
+Finally, an MBE has delay if there is positive probability of reaching period $t=2$.
+That is, there is delay whenever there is no immediate agreement. \begin{defn}[Delay] An MBE $(\sigma_1^*,\sigma_2^*)$, $p^*(x)$, $\alpha(x)$ has delay if

 \end{defn}